saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/daisyui-5-upcoming-changes/+page.md

 # No forced color format conversion

 Colors in Tailwind CSS 4 will be defined as CSS variables and Tailwind CSS will use CSS `color-mix()` function to change the opacity of the colors.
 This means we won't need to convert the colors to a specific format to be used in Tailwind CSS.
-daisyUI built-in themes will keep using OKLCH color format as it is currently the most ergonomic P3 color format, but you can use any color format for your custom themes and we won't convert them to OKLCH in the prodcution CSS file just to be compatible with Tailwind CSS opacity utilities.
+daisyUI built-in themes will keep using OKLCH color format as it is currently the most ergonomic P3 color format, but you can use any color format for your custom themes and we won't convert them to OKLCH in the production CSS file just to be compatible with Tailwind CSS opacity utilities.

-A challenge for daiysUI 5 will be to generate the optional colors (like `*-content`) as before because:
+A challenge for daisyUI 5 will be to generate the optional colors (like `*-content`) as before because:
 - We're not going to process the color values using JS in the build time if we're not going to use pure CSS files
 - CSS `color-contrast()` function is [not supported in browsers](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color-contrast) yet
 - CSS `color-contrast()` function is [not supported in Lightning CSS](https://github.com/parcel-bundler/lightningcss/issues/99) (The CSS parser used by Tailwind CSS 4) yet.